6 Best RJ45 Crimpers for Reliable Connections

 #1 – Klein Tools VDV226-110

-This Klein Tools model can efficiently crimp and strip paired conductor data cables and trims the wire flush to the connector’s end face.
+This Klein Tools model efficiently crimps and strips paired conductor data cables and trims the wire flush to the connector’s end face.
+The Pass-Thru technology allows you to verify wire order before cutting, significantly reducing prep time and minimizing errors.

-This tool has a sturdy design that consumers can feel.
-The spare blade stored in its handle is also an appreciated touch.
+This tool has a sturdy design that users can feel.
+The spare blade stored in its handle (replacement blade set VDV999-076) is also an appreciated touch.
 When used correctly, this tool cuts clean and quick the first time every time.

 >> Check current price <<